WildernessLabs/Documentation/docs/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/index.md

 The PID algorithm is a tool to heat the coffee just as illustrated above: _efficiently_.
 That is, with only a small amount of error, defined as the area between the reference temperature and the actual temperature.

-## PID Controller in Netduino.Foundation
+## PID Controllers in Netduino.Foundation

-[Netduino.Foundation has a [PID controller](Link) integrated into the core, so you don't have to write the algorithm yourself, but in order to use it, it's helpful to understand how it works]

-[check out the Netduino.Foundation PID controller documentation for an overview of how to use it.
-For a more detailed understanding of PID, read on]
+Netduino.Foundation has two [PID controllers](http://Netduino.Foundation/API/Controllers/PID/) integrated into the core library.
+Getting up and running with those controllers is fairly trivial, but this article provides a more in-depth discussion to provide a deeper understanding of how the algorithm works, so as to provide a better framework for tuning it, or implementing your own, custom controller.

 ## Simple Control